 Meanwhile, Kristy was showing Riidya around the Wyldcard team’s laboratory.
 Her application had mentioned that she had experience with IT, so it was decided that Kristy would be best suited to tutor the new tamer.

 “What model is it?”
-Riidya asked.
+Riidya asked, incredulous.
 “It looks pretty outdated.”

 “It’s a K-TEK Projectatron 5203,” Kristy replied.

 “Projecta-what?
-Sounds like one of those tacky bootleg products churned out by some second-rate, off-brand company.”
+Sounds like a tacky bootleg churned out by some second-rate brand.”

 “It’s sturdy and dependable,” Kristy said, lips pursed.
-“Or at least it was, until the CPU finally went kaput a couple months ago.
-We’re saving up for a Projectatron 5214.”
+“Or at least it was, until the CPU finally went kaput a few months ago.
+We’re saving up for a model 5214.”

-“The Tamer Academy has a Synthogen Titan X-9000.
+“The Tamer Academy in Kaadkya has a Synthogen Titan X-9000.
 Top of the line, with high-res hologram projectors.”

-“No doubt an esteemed institution such as the Tamer Academy has a lot of funding and clout to obtain such high-end equipment,” Kristy commented flatly.
+“No doubt an esteemed institution such as the Solar Storm Tamer Academy has a lot of funding and clout to obtain such high-end equipment,” Kristy commented flatly.

 “They’re not the only one with clout,” Riidya boasted.
 “My mother works at Synthogen.
 I bet I could get her to pull some strings and cut some kind of deal.
 Then you guys could chuck that bootleg into the trash where it belongs.”